 - Include the above payroll costs paid during the applicable time period.

 - Include the above payroll costs incurred but not paid until the next regular payroll date after the applicable time period.
-Please note that incurred payroll costs paid after that next payroll date after the applicable 8-week period (such as commissions paid on a delayed schedule) should not be included.
+Please note that incurred payroll costs paid after that next payroll date after the applicable 8-week or 24-week period (such as commissions paid on a delayed schedule) should not be included.
 Consider accelerating the timing of your payment of commissions and bonuses so that they qualify for loan forgiveness.

 Step 3: Check for and remove any exclusions, such as: